 On Dec.
 15, 2025, Dot Foods identified that an attachment to one of the accessed emails contained sensitive information relating to its employees.
 The information potentially exposed includes names and Social Security numbers.

-According to the Maine Attorney General disclosure, 6,374 people in the United States are affected by this incident.
-Of these, one person in Maine and six in Massachusetts were confirmed as impacted.
-Written notification to affected individuals began on Jan.
-7, 2026.
+A total of 6,374 people in the United States were affected by this incident.
+Of these, 283 people in Indiana, one person in Maine, and six in Massachusetts were confirmed as impacted.

-To support those affected, Dot Foods is offering two years of complimentary credit monitoring and identity restoration services through Norton LifeLock.
-Impacted individuals have been provided with detailed instructions for enrolling in these services, which include identity alerts, dark web monitoring, stolen funds reimbursement, and credit monitoring.
 The companies have also enhanced technical safeguards, reviewed internal policies and procedures, and are providing additional employee training to reduce the likelihood of a similar event in the future.

 Affected individuals are encouraged to: